Explore our wonderful and diverse spaces on offer.

 The Business Studio is a resource to support entrepreneurs and start-ups to make their innovative business ideas a reality.
 Discover a range of business resources that will assist in gaining the knowledge to successfully launch and grow your business.

-Located on level 1 of our South Bank building, kuril dhagun is an initiative designed to inspire audience participation.
+Located on level 1, kuril dhagun is an initiative designed to inspire audience participation.
 It has been a nucleus for Queensland's unique Aboriginal and Torres Strait Islander cultures since 2006.

 State Library’s space for creativity, ideas and experimentation.
 An exciting mix of workshops, meetups, events and programs.